content-left-bg.png

 Competition rules and procedures with additional or more stringent safety requirements must take precedence.

-Schools must consult NRL coaches handbooks for age-appropriate activities.
+Schools must consult the relevant NRL coaches handbook to support age-appropriate participation.

 WebPartZone1_2